return/legacy-ombiel-ical-generator/README.md

 # ombiel-ical-generator

+### Introduction ###

 Simple Python script that generates Ombiel campusm timetable data into an icalendar format.
+Initially, this was an experiment to directly get timetable data from campusm without using the university app itself.
+This script was tested on the iHull app by the University of Hull and may also work on other campusm based apps made by ombiel.

+More to be documented soon...